Erodotos/msc-dissertation/README.md

 If the logo causes compilation problems (errors related to `eushield`), it isn't necessary, you may remove the `logo` option from the first line of code.
 Although check first that you are using `pdflatex` or the `-pdf` option above.
-As directed in `skeleton.tex` do not change other template or layout options.

-Occassionally latex gets really confused by errors, and intermediate files need to be deleted before the report will compile again.
-We strongly recommend that you keep your files in version control so that you can unpick any problems.
-Remember also to keep off-site backups.